 Why are We Doing This?

-The 2018 PRO Plan identified a need for a comprehensive wayfinding system to help people navigate to parks in Sammamish, and orient visitors once within the parks.
+The 2018 PRO Plan identified a need for a comprehensive wayfinding system to help people navigate to parks in Sammamish and orient visitors once within the parks.
 There are 14 City-owned parks and preserves in Sammamish’s park system.
-Currently, only 3 of the City’s parks and preserves have directional signage to help guide visitors to their destination.
+Before the Parks Systemwide Wayfinding Program, only 3 of the City’s parks and preserves had directional signage to help guide visitors to their destination.

 What is the Focus?

-The Parks & Recreation Department began standardization and implementation efforts for wayfinding within City parks and preserves in 2014.
+The Parks, Recreation & Facilities Department began standardization and implementation efforts for wayfinding within City parks and preserves in 2014.
 This wayfinding includes, but it is not limited to monument signs, entry map signs, and trail intersection signs.
 Wayfinding signage within parks and preserves will continue to be installed and is separate from the PSWP.

 PRELIMINARY PROJECT GOALS

 Since June of 2018, City staff have been researching the complexity of wayfinding principles and exploring local examples.
-A 12-month effort is envisioned for the first phase of this project.
-The following is a preliminary list of project goals:
+The following is a list of project goals: